 Planning on riding the Twin Coast Cycle Trail?
 Contact us for help in planning your itinerary and booking your trip.

-The Twin Coast Cycle Trail will run a total of 84 kilometers from Horeke, a settlement in the inner harbour of the Hokianga to Opua in the beautiful Bay of Islands.
+The Twin Coast Cycle Trail - Pou Herenga Tai comprises of 87 kilometers of easy cycling linking the inner harbour of the Hokianga to Opua in the beautiful Bay of Islands.
 This trail is steeped in historical significance for early New Zealand history.
 The trail is noted for its hand-carved wooden pou, which bring to life the stories of the people and place.

 The trail passes through some of New Zealand's earliest European and Maori settlements.
 The full route is now open, providing great options for short day excursions, or a leisurely two-day experience for people wanting to complete the whole route.
 The trail can be riden in either direction.
 We describe it here in four short sections, heading east to west.

 Opua to Otiria (16 km)

 This easy section is a great one for families, with an optional journey on Gabriel, a vintage steam train.
 After setting off from the port of Opua with a coastal section and pleasing views over the Bay of Islands, the trail soon leaves the coast and follows an old rail line to Taumarere, where you have the choice of cycling on alongside the track, or jumping abroad the Gabriel for the final 3 km into Kawakawa.
 After checking out Kawakawa's famous Hundertwasser toilets, continue alongside the active rail line for 6 km through to Otiria

 Otiria to Kaikohe (27km)